chinalwb/compose1/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->

 This is a sample application for demostrating puppies adoption.
-It allows users to browse the puppies and see their details, also mark as favorite if they like.
-Built based on Compose.
+It allows users to browse the puppies and see the pet's details, and they can mark pets as favorite if they like.
+App is completely built based on Jetpack Compose.